Serpentine Squiggles

 —What was your physical inquiry, your grace?

 —Right!
 To tie this off, what I am getting at is that I simply love suprises.
-We grew dull when we let the harmony tell us everything in advance.
+We grow dull when we let the harmony tell us everything in advance.

-Do architects not like calculated designs?
-Contempt wondered.
+(Do architects not like calculated designs?)
+Contempt wondered to herself.

 —But!
 I digress!
-Scixe, you almost had me monologuing (Hysteria sent, and she bent her legs until she was eye level with the hunter, one limb snaking into her robes.)
+You almost had me monologuing (sent Hysteria, and she bent her legs until she was eye level with the hunter, one limb snaking into her robes.)
 Tell me, you were the hunter who reeled in that runner, yes?

 —Tuned (she said.)